Ale-Deto04/SDN-based_honeypot/README.md

 > Waiting startup commands execution.
 Press [ENTER] to override...
 > ```
 >
-> **DO NOT** override - this behaviour is completely normal as the virtual machines are watingn for the controller to start.
+> **DO NOT** override - this behaviour is completely normal as the virtual machines are waiting for the controller to start.
 You can proceed with the next steps.

 > [!TIP]